River Weaver: Construction

-In 1720 the first Act of Parliament to authorise improvements to the river was obtained by three gentlemen of Cheshire.
-The act was dated 23 March 1720 and authorised work between Frodsham bridge and Winsford bridge.
+In 1721 the first act of Parliament, the River Weaver Navigation Act 1720 (7 Geo.
+1. St. 1. c.
+10) to authorise improvements to the river was obtained by three gentlemen of Cheshire.
+The act was dated 23 March 1721 and authorised work between Frodsham bridge and Winsford bridge.
 Rates for tolls were set, which were to be reduced by 20 per cent once the cost of construction had been met, and profits were then to be used to maintain bridges and highways within Cheshire.
 Each year the justices of the peace were to meet to decide which structures should benefit from this source of revenue.
-The Act included powers to improve the Witton Brook from the Weaver to Witton Bridge.
-Following a plea by the owner of brine workings near Middlewich, who felt they would be disadvantaged by the new navigation, a separate Act was obtained on 7 June 1721 to authorise improvements to the River Dane, but did not result in any work being undertaken.
+The act included powers to improve the Witton Brook from the Weaver to Witton Bridge.
+Following a plea by the owner of brine workings near Middlewich, who felt they would be disadvantaged by the new navigation, the River Dane Navigation Act 1720 (7 Geo.
+1. St. 1. c.
+17) was obtained on 7 June 1721 to authorise improvements to the River Dane, but did not result in any work being undertaken.

 Progress was slow, as only Richard Vernon of the original three undertakers was actively engaged on the project, and he could not reach agreement with the commissioners.
 The stalemate was broken when Vernon died in 1726, and new undertakers were appointed.
 The work on the Weaver was completed by 1732, at a cost of £15,885.
 Eleven timber locks and weirs had been constructed, but no work had been carried out on the Witton Brook.
 The river had been improved by dredging and the construction of a series of cuts, with locks and weirs to manage the drop of around 50 ft over the 20 mi between Winsford and the River Mersey.
 Barges of up to 40 tons could reach Winsford, and boats called Weaver flats were the predominant vessels.
 These either sailed up the river, or were bow-hauled by teams of men.